Course details

 Course overview

-This work-based programme is designed to provide the essential knowledge, understanding and skills required to operate effectively and lead on the creation and execution of digital marketing strategy.
+This work-based programme is designed to provide the essential knowledge, understanding and skills required to operate effectively and lead on the creation and execution of digital marketing content and strategy.

 The Student Contract